-Protected work time shall be available to direct service staff when it is mutually agreed between the supervisor and the employee that it is necessary for the employee to complete high priority work items without interruption from telephone or the public.
-If such time is agreed to be appropriate but cannot be made available to the employee, failure to complete that workload will not adversely affect the employee's performance evaluation.
+When requested by an employee, protected work time shall be available to staff to complete high priority work items without interruption from telephone or the public at a time and duration that is mutually agreed upon between the supervisor and the employee.
+If such time cannot be made available to the employee, the supervisor and employee shall find an alternate time to complete the work.